cubeta-io/cubeta-starter/readme.md

   `$attributes` : if your requests needs data that your factory doesn't create it just send those data within this parameter, and it will be merged within the test request. <br>
-  `$replacing` : sometimes your update endpoint doesn't edit the selected database record it is just create another one with the desired edits so if this wat happens in your endpoint just make this parameter false . <br>
+  `$replacing` : sometimes your update endpoint doesn't edit the selected database record it is just create another one with the desired edits so if this what happens in your endpoint just make this parameter `false` . <br>

 **notice :** it is important to mention that the storeTest and updateTest methods generate their requests body data from the model factory .<br>